Initial Thoughts on Complex Problem Solving Skills

-This 40-minute video explains the creative problem solving process and presents some tools and techniques used to improve personal creativity.
+This 40-minute video explains the creative problem solving process.
+It presents some problem solving methods, techniques and tools used to improve personal creativity.
 It also shows you how to use the tools.
 One of the things I like about the video, is that it gives several definitions of creativity.
-After watching this video, you will be able to answer, “What is creativity? and What is Creative Problem Solving” which is a good thing because you are getting a jump start on the series on creativity.
+After watching this video, you will be able to answer, “What is creativity? and What is Creative Problem Solving?” which is a good thing because you are getting a jump start on the series on creativity.
 Imagine if you are able to solve problems more creatively.

 Advise from Avil: Speed up the video 1.5 times.
 It was too slow for me, and speeding it up worked just fine.

 This is a short presentation that defines problem solving, presents problem solving methods and techniques, explains the creative problem solving approach and introduces the reader to the problem solving process.
 Essentially, it shows creative problem solving techniques/strategies and steps in the creative problem solving process.